kaneplusplus/listdown/README.md

 pipelines where the presentation of the results is separated from their creation.
-For this use case, a data processing (or analysis) is performed and the results are provided in a single named list, organized heirarchically.
+For this use case, a data processing (or analysis) is performed and the results are provided in a single named list, organized hierarchically.
 With the list and a {listdown} object a workflowr, pdf, word, or html page.
 List element names denote sections, subsections, subsubsection, etc. and the list elements contain the data structure to be presented including graphs and tables.
 The goal of the package is not